I flew to Lisbon to get my Portuguese passport during the Covid.

-To my delight and sadness because of the coronavirus there were almost no tourists in Lisbon when I traveled and when I went to Sintra there were very few people there, as well.
+To my delight and sadness because of the coronavirus, there were almost no tourists in Lisbon when I traveled and when I went to Sintra there were very few people there, too.

-In regular times, Sintra is considered as a very touristic place and there are thousands of people there every day.
+In regular times, Sintra is considered a very touristic place with thousands of people every day.

 This made the visit to Sintra more fun for me because I could be photographed and take pictures without people in the background.
-And there were no queues anywhere, and that is of course more convenient.
+And there were no queues anywhere, which was more convenient.

 How to get to Sintra from Lisbon